kubeflow/website/content/en/docs/components/pipelines/how-to/artifacts.md

 The [KFP SDK compiler][compiler] will type check artifact usage according to the rules described in [Type Checking][type-checking].

-Please see [Pipeline Basics](pipelines) for comprehensive documentation on how to author a pipeline.
+Please see [Pipeline Basics][pipelines] for comprehensive documentation on how to author a pipeline.

 ### Lists of artifacts